 FirkinSponsor: Grayshott Village Hall

 Chestnut Brown Ale with bitter toffee flavours.
 Classic Yorkshire Bitter

 FirkinSponsor: The Real Ale Force

 FirkinFest has always been a celebration of beer and cider so each year we send out our scout FirkinKaren to research the increasing wide selection of ciders and perrys and to choose six of the best for your delectation.

 You will need a FirkinTicket to get in but we always let you out for free.
-FirkinTickets will be available to buy in advance, locally in the village or online, in September.
-This is recommended to avoid potential disappointment and save towards your FirkinTokens.
-FirkinFriday is £5 and FirkinFinale is £10.
+FirkinTickets are now available to buy from Lightlines or Grayshott Social Club or online.
+Buying your tickets in advance is recommended to avoid potential disappointment and to save £2.50 per ticket towards your FirkinTokens.
+FirkinFriday is £5 and FirkinParty is £10 or you can buy FirkinBoth for £15.
 If not sold out they will also be available on the door for an extra £2.50 each, but please don’t count on it.
-Last year we did sell out!
+Last year we did sell out!!!

 Everyone gets a commemorative pint or half FirkinGlass to use at the festival and take home to treasure and add to their collection.
 We have spare glasses available at FirkinFest from previous years, for the serious collector and clumsy.